adevinta/graph-proposal/design/1-auto-score.md

 ## Rationale

+### Manual/Automatic vs Subjective/Objective

+We initially thought on ROLFP as a "subjective score" because it considers aspects that are hard to evaluate without human input.
+Therefore, it would make sense to create an analogous "objective score" that only takes into consideration facts stored in systems like the Security Graph.
+This facts must be based on data that can be automatically gathered and evaluated.
+For instance, the network visibility of an AWS EC2 instance or the permissions of an AWS IAM role.

+However, it is also true that we can use subjective data, like the ROLFP, to automatically derive an score.
+For instance, the ROLFP could be automatically mapped into a priority score.

+This proposal approaches score classification from the perspective of manual and automatic scores.
+ROLFP would be an example of manual score because it requires human input to be generated.
+On the other side, the Blast Radius Score is an example of automatic score that can be automatically generated.

+The proposed approach, allows to use the `AutoScore` field to store automatic scores derived from manual scores.
+This way a modification in the ROLFP of an asset could trigger the update of a specific automatic score.
+This could even imply querying the Security Graph to merge multiple ROLFP scores together, potentially replacing the `Scope` functionality of the current scoring model.

+Finally, it would be the combination of all these automatic scores what is used to take actions.

+### Asset annotations

 We cannot know in advance which automatic scores will be assigned to assets.
 Therefore, we need to keep flexibility in the way we store them.